Choquequirao Trek 4 Days - Orange Nation Peru

 The day begins with our final breakfast together.
 Fuel up, as the rest of the day is an uphill slog.
 The first section of the day is a moderate to difficult incline back up to the Capuliyoc pass.

 Once we reach the top of the pass, we can take a moment to look back on how far we have come.
-Take a moment to soak in the incredible views of the Apurimac canyon and the surrounding mountains with a new found appreciation.
+Take a moment to soak in the incredible views of the Apurimac canyon and the surrounding mountains with a new foundnewfound appreciation. for your Choquequirao trek 4 days adventure.

 We have another two hours of hiking before reaching the village of Cachora (2,850m/9,407ft), where we stop for our final meal of the trip.
 After lunch, we take our private van to the archeological site of Saywite, where we have plenty of time to explore.